anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 However, this document does update the procedures for registrations and the processes to be used by its expert reviewers.

-In addition to the registration of values, RDAP extensions MAY define additional value types (the "type" field), however extensions MUST describe the specific JSON field to be used for each new value type.
-New value types MAY be registered outside RDAP extensions but MUST NOT be registered without a stable reference.
+In addition to the registration of values, RDAP extensions defined by the IETF and other IETF specifications MAY define additional value types (the "type" field), however these specifications MUST describe the specific JSON field to be used for each new value type.

 [@!RFC9083, Section 10.2] defines the criteria for the values.
 Of these, criteria two (#2)
 states: